2023 FIBA U17 Women's South American Championship

-The 2023 FIBA U17 Women's South American Championship was the 22nd edition of the South American basketball championship for women's under-17 national teams.
+The 2023 FIBA U17 Women's South American Championship was the 22nd edition of the South American basketball championship for under-17 women's national teams.
 The tournament was played in Bucaramanga, Colombia, from 26 November to 2 December 2023.

 First round

 In the first round, the teams were drawn into two groups.
 The first two teams from each group advanced to the semifinals; the third and fourth teams advanced to the 5th–8th place playoffs; the fifth-placed team in Group A finished 9th overall.

 All times are local (Colombia Time – UTC-5).